 On December 30, 2015, the Developer filed Environmental Review Application for the Development with the City Planning Department.
-The Planning Department prepared a Draft Initial Study/Preliminary Mitigated Negative Declaration ("IS/PMND") for the Development and published the Draft IS/PMND for public review on October 17, 2018.
+The Planning Department prepared a Draft Initial Study/Preliminary Mitigated Negative Declaration ("IS/PMND") for the Development and published it for public review on October 17, 2018.
 The IS/PMND was available for public comment until November 19, 2018.
-No appeal was filed against the IS/PMND and the MND became final on December 21, 2018.
+No appeal of the IS/PMND was filed and the Mitigated Negative Declaration became final on December 21, 2018.

-The Planning Commission approved the issuance of the Final Mitigated Negative Declaration ("FMND") as prepared by the Planning Department in compliance with the California Environmental Quality Act ("CEQA", CEQA Guidelines (Title 14 California Code of Regulations Sections 15000 et seq.), and San Francisco Administrative Code Chapter 31 ("Chapter 31").
+On December 21, 2018, the Planning Department approved the issuance of the Final Mitigated Negative Declaration ("FMND") as prepared by the Planning Department in compliance with the California Environmental Quality Act ("CEQA", CEQA Guidelines (Title 14 California Code of Regulations Sections 15000 et seq.), and San Francisco Administrative Code Chapter 31 ("Chapter 31").
+The FMND included mitigation measures to reduce any potentially significant environmental effects to a less-thansignificant level.